Learn About B2C Commerce Campaigns and Promotions

 The circle contains a dress (1), a shopping bag (2), and a box truck (3), which represents the product, order, and shipping promotion types, respectively.

 Product promotions are the most complex, offering a matrix of discount type choices.
 These are the product promotion discount types in Business Manager.

 When you set up order promotion rules, you specify an amount the shopper must spend or the number or combination of products the shopper must buy to qualify for a discount.
-You can configure order promotion rules for percentage, fixed price, and free shipping discounts.
+You can configure order promotion rules for percent off, amount off, bonus products, or choice of bonus products (list or rule) discounts.